 While you may be waiting for conversions in terms of sales and subscriptions, the events can come out in the most unexpected forms.
 For example, your listener can find out about other podcasts through the ads or promos you place in your audio.

 Tracking such activities will help you build a rapport with the listener, understand their interests, and know the kind of products you can push through for them.

 Podcast to Website

 Most podcast attributions send the listeners to the advertiser’s website.
 The user will likely visit your website for different purposes in certain conversion events.
 Placing pixel codes will help you track the user’s activities on the website.
-Through this, you can tell if the user made a purchase, added items to the cart before leaving, or viewed your products.
+Through this, you can tell if the user became a lead, made a purchase, added items to the cart before leaving, or viewed your products.

 Following your discoveries, you can follow up to know what conspired for you to get the results and adjust to increase value for your user.
 This type of pixel tracking will help you:

 - Create awareness campaigns

 Does your podcast contain ads convincing listeners to download apps?
 That’s one of the possible conversion events that can occur after a user listens to your podcast.
 Pixels can help you track all the users that downloaded an app after learning about it through an ad in your podcast.